tudorz23/ServerClientApp/readme.md

 ## 6. Program flow and logic
-* The `server` program starts by initializing the basic sockets and `pollfd` structs that would be used (stdin for messages from user, UDP for messages from UDP client and TCP for listening for client connection requests).
+* The `server` program starts by initializing the basic sockets and `pollfd` structs that would be used (stdin for messages from user, UDP for messages from UDP clients and TCP for listening for client connection requests).
 It then enters an infinite loop, polling events from the open sockets.
 * Similarly, the `subscriber` initializes the TCP communication socket, then sends its ID to the server, waiting for confirmation of connection.